IlyaKornienko/cs50/README.md

 - [ ] 9.
 Scalability and security

 # Course summary
+- HTML CSS

+# Resources
+* [prometheus cs50 course](https://prometheus.org.ua/course/course-v1:Prometheus+CS50+2021_T1) is a direct link to the course

-Thank you for the course prometheus.org.ua
+Thank you for the course [prometheus.org.ua](https://prometheus.org.ua)